herodesignstudio/hero-rebuild/blog/wp-content/plugins/feedburner-email-widget/readme.txt

 1. Frontend
 2. Backend
+3. Styling
+4. Analytics

 == Changelog ==

+= 1.1.9 =
+* Updated screenshots
+* Updated tested up to tag
+* Micro mini minor code tweaks
+* Added docblocks to all functions

+= 1.1.8 =
+* Made the "Styling Options" and "Analytic Options" clickable, it was causing some confusion
+* Showing pointer above section links in the widget admin

+= 1.1.7 =
+* New way of determing url querie variables

+= 1.1.6 =
+* Expanded blog feed detection

 = 1.1.5 =
 * Removed a double filter call on the widget title.